ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 AKA "The cash balance approach"

 The cambridge version holds that money increases utility in two ways
-1. enbling the possibility of split up of sale and purchase
+1. enbling the possibility of split up of sale and purchase to two different points of time rather than being simultaneous and
+2. being a hedge against uncertainty